Generalized multicategories: change-of-base, embedding, and descent

 Finally, note that the identity functors are the units for lax functor composition, and this operation is also associative.
-This is because all required compositions occur on categories: function composition on a category of sets, functor composition on \( \Cat \), and 2-cell composition on the hom-categories (plus the composition preservation by the functors between them). \end{proof}
+All verifications occur in suitable categories: function composition on the category of sets, functor composition on~\( \Cat \), and 2-cell composition on the hom-categories (plus the composition preservation by the functors between them). \end{proof}